fmi-basel/singlemolecule-tracking/ipa/05_feature-extraction/README.md

 # Calculating distance to nucleus

-1. To only calculate the distance to the nucleus of each spot, run task "calculate-distance-to-nucleus".
+1. To only calculate the distance to the nucleus of each spot, run task "calculate_distance-to-nucleus".

 # Creating cell compartment masks